pawelgrzybek/pawelgrzybek.com/content/posts/2019-10-11-til-the-power-of-json-stringify-replacer-parameter.md

 ---
 title: "TIL — The power of JSON.stringify replacer parameter"
-description: "I had a challenging problem with JSON stringify that ignored my data in a place where I expected sets of values.
+summary: "I had a challenging problem with JSON stringify that ignored my data in a place where I expected sets of values.
 Luckily I managed to solve it in a very elegant way."
 photo: 2019-10-11.jpg
 ---